ray-project/ray/doc/source/tune/api_docs/schedulers.rst

 ResourceChangingScheduler
 -------------------------

 This class is a utility scheduler, allowing for trial resource requirements to be changed during tuning.
 It wraps around another scheduler and uses its decisions.

-Currently, only supports the Trainable (class) API for tuning.
-Your Trainable must implement ``Trainable.update_resources``, which will let your model know about the new resources assigned.
+* If you are using the Trainable (class) API for tuning, your Trainable must implement ``Trainable.update_resources``, which will let your model know about the new resources assigned.

+* If you are using the functional API for tuning, you need to add ``checkpoint_dir=None`` and ``new_resources=None`` keyword arguments to your train function (eg. ``func(config, checkpoint_dir=None, new_resources=None)``.
+The changed resources will be passed through the ``new_resources`` argument.
+The value will be None if the resources have not yet been changed.
+The function should be able to load and save checkpoints (the latter preferably every iteration).

 An example of this in use can be found here: :doc:`/tune/examples/xgboost_dynamic_resources_example`.